Non-Cosmetic Use of Botox Conveniently located to serve Boston

-Non-cosmetic Uses of Botulinums such as Botox®, Dysport®, and Xeomin®: Help with tension and Migraine headaches, Facial asymmetry, Stop Teeth Grinding, and Much More.
+Non-cosmetic uses of botulinum toxins such as Botox®, Dysport®, Jeuveau® and Xeomin® help with tension and migraine headaches, facial asymmetry, stop teeth grinding, and much more.

 Botox® Cosmetic is a registered brand name of a neuromodulator that is produced from the bacterium Clostridium botulinum.
 Small controlled amounts of the neuromodulator have been shown to have significant positive effects for conditions like uncontrolled blinking, extreme sweating, migraine headaches, lazy eye, and more.
-The FDA approved Botox® for these uses way back in 1989.
-Then, after more than a decade of use, i n 2002, the FDA approved Botox® for cosmetic purposes.
-Botox® along with Dysport® and Xeomin® are now approved to reduce crow’s feet around the eyes, soften frown lines between the eye brows, and relax lines in the forehead.
+The FDA approved Botox® for these uses in 1989.
+After more than a decade of use, the FDA approved Botox® for cosmetic purposes in 2002.
+Botox® along with Dysport® and Xeomin® are now approved to reduce crow’s feet around the eyes, soften frown lines between the eyebrows, and relax lines in the forehead.
 Unapproved off-label uses of these neuromodulators include relaxing lines around the lips, nose and mouth, and on the neck.

 How do these Neuromodulators work?